CismonX/cismon.net/source/_posts/Operator-Overloading-in-PHP.md

   * [complex.cc](https://github.com/CismonX/php-armadillo/blob/master/src/complex.cc), which implements the class `Complex`.
   * [operators.cc](https://github.com/CismonX/php-armadillo/blob/master/src/operators.cc), which implements operator overloading.
   * [002-complex-operators.phpt](https://github.com/CismonX/php-armadillo/blob/master/tests/002-complex-operators.phpt), a test case.
 * Overriding opcode handlers can be used for various purposes other than operator overloading.
-For example, when you are implementing a profiler, you may want to handle `ZEND_DO_FCALL`.
+For example, when you are implementing a profiler, you may want to handle `ZEND_INIT_FCALL` and `ZEND_RETURN`.
+* Every coin has two sides.
+Overriding opcode handlers will reduce overall performance of your PHP script, as additional handler functions are called every time when executing a hooked opcode.